 41 Things 2020 Has Taught Me

 This shit year is coming to an end.
-But not without giving us some important life-lessons.
+But not without having given us some important life-lessons.
 Here’s my personal list of epiphanies, essential learnings and invaluable insights, some inspired by this year’s favorite Internet memes.

 1. Taking selfies and facing my problems are basically the same thing.